-The Office of Equal Opportunity and Diversity (OEOD) is UCI's designated Title IX office responsible for receiving and responding to reports of Prohibited Conduct under the SVSH Policy.
-Confidential Resources, as defined by the SVSH Policy and Guidelines, also are available at each campus both before and after a person communicates with the Title IX office about potential violations of the SVSH Policy and Guidelines.
+The University has a Title IX office at each campus that is responsible for receiving and responding to reports of Prohibited Conduct under the SVSH Policy.
+Confidential Resources, as defined by the SVSH Policy, also are available at each campus both before and after a person communicates with the Title IX office about potential violations of the SVSH Policy.
 Confidential Resources are also available to a person who chooses not to communicate with the Title IX office.
 These Confidential Resources are not required to report Prohibited Conduct to the Title IX office.